HaolingZHANG/DNASpiderWeb/README.md

 print(capacity)
 ```

-The capacity approximater is based on the Perron–Frobenius theorem,
+The capacity approximater is based on the Perron–Frobenius theorem (Appendix A in our publication),
 we have proved its applicability for variable-length coding algorithms in the publication.

 Unfortunately, when the observed length (or window length) reaches 8,